aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

 2. **MIT**:  For code reused from:
     - https://github.com/vanderschaarlab/evaluating-generative-models;
     - https://github.com/clovaai/generative-evaluation-prdc.
+3. **BSD-3-Clause**: Applies to two scripts reused from https://github.com/vanderschaarlab/evaluating-generative-models;
-3. **NPOSL-3.0**: Applies to the code developed specifically for this repository.
+4. **NPOSL-3.0**: Applies to the code developed specifically for this repository.

 For detailed license texts, see the `LICENSES` directory.